EESI/quikr/doc/install.markdown

 [sourceforge project page](http://sourceforge.net/projects/quikr/)

-Alternatively you can clone the latest version from Github.
+Alternatively you can clone the latest version from Github, or download older versions using github's 'release' view.

 To install quikr, download our project and in the folder run: